emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 In other words, it's not clear if the explicit knowledge we gain from _learning about_ languages actually translates into the implicit knowledge that we build as we _acquire_ them.

 So go ahead memorize verb charts all you want, but your brain would probably prefer if you heard that verb in its various forms in context a few thousand times and let it put two-and-two together on its own.

+### Where to learn more

+If you want to dig into the science of comprehensible input, there are a few great places to start:

+* [Stephen Krashen's website](http://www.sdkrashen.com) is a great resource.
+He made many of his books and scholarly publications available for free.
+If you don't know where to start, start here.
+* [Beniko Mason](http://beniko-mason.net/publications/) spent years researching input in the classroom in Japan and beyond.
+Her experiments show that reading for pleasure is usually more effective than traditional classroom teaching.
+*  ["Was Krashen Right: 40 years later" by Lichtman and Van Patten (2021)](https://onlinelibrary.wiley.com/doi/full/10.1111/flan.12552) is a great review and provides an interesting retrospective on Krashen's work.
+[Read Krashen's response to their paper](http://www.sdkrashen.com/content/articles/why_dont_educators_scholars.pdf), too.
+* [Florencia Henshaw's Unpacking Language Pedagogy](https://www.youtube.com/watch?v=UmPgF7EMeCc) channel on YouTube is a fantastic resource and an approachable way to get your feet wet in the world of second-language acquisition research and its application to the classroom.
+*

+Pablo from the Dreaming Spanish YouTube channel also does a great job explaining input and some of the research behind it in this video.
+It's in Spanish, but there are English subtitles.

+{{< youtube M5RwvFnsZ_g&list=PLlpPf-YgbU7GrtxQ9yde-J2tfxJDvReNf >

 ## Comprehensible input strategies for language learning